Accept Mobile Money on WooCommerce with the DGateway Plugin

 Frequently Asked Questions

 Can I accept payments in multiple currencies?
 Yes, as long as your WooCommerce store supports multiple currencies.
 The plugin sends the order currency to DGateway, which handles the processing.
+If you use a multi-currency plugin like WPML or WooCommerce Multicurrency, each order is processed in its displayed currency.

 What happens if a customer's payment times out?
 The order is placed in a "Pending Payment" status.
 If the customer completes the payment later (within the timeout window), the webhook updates the order automatically.
+WooCommerce will also cancel unpaid orders after a configurable period (default: 60 minutes).

 The DGateway WooCommerce plugin bridges the gap between WordPress and mobile money.
 In less than fifteen minutes, you can transform your WooCommerce store into a fully functional e-commerce platform that accepts the payment methods your East African customers actually use.